St. Margaret's Secondary School

-St. Margaret's School (Secondary) (SMSS) is a government-aided autonomous girls' secondary school in Bukit Timah, Singapore, under the purview of the Anglican Diocese of Singapore.
+St. Margaret's School (Secondary) (SMSS) is a government-aided autonomous girls' secondary school in Bukit Timah, in central Singapore, under the purview of the Anglican Diocese of Singapore.
 It is the first girls' school in Singapore and often regarded as the oldest existing girls' school in Southeast Asia.

 History

 St. Margaret's School is the oldest girls' school in Singapore.
 It was founded in 1842 by Maria Dyer, a missionary of the London Missionary Society.
 The school started off from a shophouse located at North Bridge Road.
 In 1853 the Society for Promotion of Female Education in the East sent Sophia Cooke to Singapore to become the Principal of what was then called the Chinese Girls' School.
 Cooke would use her influence to persuade the Anglican chaplain to begin a mission there.
 The society paid Cooke's salary but she had to rely on fund raising to keep the school viable.
 She arranged for Christian services to be conducted in Chinese in the school grounds.
 During Cooke's tenure as the principal of the school, the school was known as Miss Cooke's School.

 In 1900, the Church of England Zenana Missionary Society took over the school and renamed the school after itself as Church of England Zenana Missionary (CEZMS) School.

-In 1949, the Bishop of Singapore, Reverend Leonard Wilson rename it as St. Margaret's School in 1949 after Queen Margaret of Scotland.
+In 1949, the Bishop of Singapore, Reverend Leonard Wilson renamed it to St. Margaret's School in 1949 after Queen Margaret of Scotland.

 The secondary section was split from the primary in 1960 and it moved into new premises along Farrer Road.

 On 16 November 2022, the school announced that it will be renamed to St. Margaret's School (Secondary) from 1 January 2023.